spencertipping/tau/m/records.md

 2. Containers prepend byte-lengths, indexes, and complexity measures
 3. Functionally speaking, `utf9` behaves like a micro-heap that is GC'd prior to serialization

+Note that if we use a bytecode format like `msgpack`, our value-type can just be a pointer to the beginning byte offset.
+If we want diffs, we can use two pointers (one to the diff, one to the original).
+That's very compact; I like it.

 Lazy loading means that a `utf9` record view must store a diff in order to provide mutability.
 This diff can have a ravel, which means we can stream values into a `utf9` diff reduction to construct a final object (emitted on _τ_).
 This model unifies diff-streaming and atomic record edits, providing a nice scaffold for later features like OT -- nothing stops us from defining an OT diff reducer that reorders edits on user-submitted time and emits the reconciled state.

 In other words, [row transformation](transform.md) amounts to generating modification ops into a suitable reduction context.
 That makes row transforms differentiable by time.
 It also means we can reuse all of the row-transformation operations as streaming things, with _τ_ markers to emit the current state.